Interview: Irony of Covid-19 crisis is that Modi can play saviour and blame all mistakes on states

 A lot of the reading on crises in the past say that they don’t tend to upend our ideas of anything, they accelerate pre-existing trends.
 Whether it is centralisation or the Hindu-Muslim divide, is that something you see happening, this acceleration?

 I suspect that has already started in a very indirect manner.
 At least two reports have appeared today, saying that people are happy, even more trusting of Modi than before.
 Methodological questions apart – sample size, who did the survey – the impact of this is that the news starts filtering down.
-If I am sitting in a 10x10 tenement with 10 other people as a migrant labour, it reaches me, and therefore it also in a sense intervenes in what I’m thinking of this government.
+If I am sitting in a 10x10 tenement with 10 other people as a migrant labourer, it reaches me, and therefore it also in a sense intervenes in what I’m thinking of this government.

 That has already happened.
 That centralisation, not just in the physical fact of centralisation in the PMO, but the idea that Modi is the saviour would definitely get a further shot in the arm.